Frequently asked questions

 What will be the amount of my earnings-related daily allowance?
 Is it 80 percent of my wages?

 You can calculate the estimated amount of your earnings-related daily allowance by going to the electronic services of the unemployment fund.
-The amount indicated by the calculator is only an estimation, because the amount of your daily allowance is calculated based on earned income from the time the working condition is fullfilled.
+The amount indicated by the calculator is only an estimation, because the amount of your daily allowance is calculated based on earned income from the time the employment condition is fullfilled.
 The amount of earnings-related daily allowance may be up to 90 percent of your wages, but due to a limit applied to earnings-related daily allowance the percentage gets lower the higher the wages.

 Do I have to pay membership fees from my earnings-related daily allowance?

 The membership fee is automatically collected from your earnings-related daily allowance.
-In 2024, the membership fee is EUR 7,5 per month.
-The membership fee is EUR 0.32 per each day for which a benefit is paid.
+In 2025, the membership fee is EUR 8 per month.
+The membership fee is EUR 0.34 per each day for which a benefit is paid.
 The membership fee is not paid for calendar months during which you have not received earned income or taxable benefits paid by the unemployment fund.

 How long is my mandatory waiting period?